How to Hit High Notes: 5 Steps Without Vocal Strain

 - • Maintains AI scoring models for pitch, breathing, and vibrato

-Hitting high notes safely comes down to breath support and laryngeal stability, not pushing harder.
-A Journal of Voice study found that roughly 78% of untrained singers exhibit excessive laryngeal elevation and vocal fold compression on high notes — the primary cause of vocal fatigue and nodules.
-The right technique lets you extend your range without risking damage.
+Hitting high notes without strain requires breath support and laryngeal stability, not more force.
+Voice science consistently identifies excessive laryngeal elevation and vocal fold compression as the primary causes of high-note strain, vocal fatigue, and nodule risk — patterns that correct technique reliably reverses.
+The right approach lets you extend your range without risking damage.

 Why Does Your Throat Tighten on High Notes?